 — BULL RUN BAMBINO (@BULLRUNBAMBINO) September 2, 2023

-Through X (Twitter), some One Piece fans presented fictional images, which imagine ways to adapt Chopper into a real format.
-Thus, we are exposed to four realistic and different versions of the character.
-While some of them have a cute and appropriate look, others have a more macabre and ironic style.
+Through Twitter, some One Piece fans presented fictional images imagining ways to adapt Chopper into a real-life format.
+Thus, we are exposed to four different, realistic versions of the character.
+While some have a cute and fitting look, others have a more macabre and ironic style.

-However, a fan also brings the image of Gus Sweet Tooth series (played by Christian Convery ) as another reference idea.
-The idea of creating a reindeer costume for a young actor could also be an option, if Netflix decides to save on CGI.
+However, one fan also suggests an image of Gus from the series Sweet Tooth (played by Christian Convery ) as another reference idea.
+Creating a reindeer costume for a young actor could also be an option, should Netflix decide to cut costs on CGI.

-Furthermore, another profile posted an image different from the previous ones, made by a Reddit user, who was inspired by the style of the film Pokémon: Detective Pikachu.
-Using this model as a reference, it would also be possible to recreate the character through computer graphics, puppets and other means.
+Furthermore, another profile posted a different image from the previous ones, made by a Reddit user who was inspired by the style of the movie Pokémon: Detective Pikachu.
+Using this model as a reference, it would also be possible to recreate the character through computer graphics, puppets, and other means.

 Synopsis:

-The story revolves around Monkey D. Luffy, a young man who gained a body made of rubber after eating the magical fruit Gomu Gomu no Mi (the Rubber Fruit).
-Since he was inspired by his childhood idol, the powerful pirate Shanks the Red, Luffy decided to become a pirate and sail on a journey across the sea to find the mythical treasure, the One Piece, and proclaim himself the Pirate King.
+The story revolves around Monkey D. Luffy, a young man who gained a rubber body after eating the magical Gomu Gomu no Mi (the Rubber Fruit).
+Inspired by his childhood idol, the powerful pirate Red-Haired Shanks, Luffy decided to become a pirate and set sail across the sea to find the mythical treasure, the One Piece, and proclaim himself the Pirate King.

-- 5 live-action anime you might like to watch after One Piece
+- 5 live-action anime you might enjoy watching after One Piece

-- One Piece – See how Netflix brought Buggy to life in live-action
+- One Piece – See how Netflix brought Buggy to life in the live-action